 As our examples illustrate, it is often useful in knowledge-intensive applications to quantify over concepts, i.e., over the intensions of the symbols in an ontology.
 An intension is an atomic object representing the informal interpretation of the symbol in the application domain.

-First Order logic and \fodot can be extended to allow such quantifications in an elaboration tolerant way.
-Appropriate guards should be used to ensure that formulae in such extensions are well-formed: we propose a method to verify such well-formedness with a complexity that is linear with the length of the formula.
+First-order logic and \fodot can be extended to allow such quantifications in an elaboration tolerant way.
+Appropriate guards should be used to ensure that formulae in such extensions are well-formed: we propose a method to verify such well-formedness with a complexity that is linear with the number of tokens in the formula.

-While related to modal logic, the logic introduced here differs quite strongly from it.
+While related to modal logic, the logic introduced here differs strongly from it.
 It has no modal operators to talk about the extension of a symbol in other worlds than the contextual one, but it offers mechanisms to quantify and count intensional objects.

 \ignore{

 \dmar{I have written a few sentences for the summary.
 Please check these, add or change it :)}

 Knowledge representation languages should be expressive in the sense that they can encode many classes of knowledge.
 Besides expressivity, language should provide constructs that allow the natural and compact representation of knowledge.